 Cartridge weight – 10,5 gram

-Asking just $1495, around half the Australian retail price.
+At just $1495, this gem is around half of the RRP.
 This is a rare opportunity to purchase a collectible cartridge in pristine condition.
 I don’t imagine this will hang around for long.